xquery-mode/oook-selector/README.md

   - C-c m t - Show this document at point
   - C-c m T - Show this document at point in the modules database
   - C-c m u - Upload a document
-  - C-c m U - Upload a document in the modules database
+  - C-c m U - Upload a document into the modules database
   - C-c m d - Delete a document
   - C-c m D - Delete a document in the modules database
 - database selection: